jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * CR2 changing to CR1 at TCR changing to Northern (City) Southbound at MOG in 25-29m at 30tph (+2m)
 * CR2 changing to Northern (City) Southbound at AGL in 26-29m at 30tph (+3m)
 * CR2 changing to District at VIC in 27-29m at 27tph (+3m)
-* CR2 changing to WIM-WAT at CLJ changing to W&C at WAT in 25-34m at 18tph (+5m)
+* CR2 changing to CLJ-WAT at CLJ changing to W&C at WAT in 25-34m at 18tph (+5m)

 From Earlsfield to Moorgate
 ---------------------------